arrow

 5. What do snowbirds do for medical insurance?

-6. Can a snowbird visitor get health insurance in USA?
+6. Can a Snowbird visitor get health insurance in USA?

 7. How does Snowbird travel insurance work?